proycon/homepage/content/posts/do-not-restrict-me/index.md

 moment to break with it and opt for more freedom and sustainability.
-I chose a Pocketbook e-reader (the PocketBook Inkpad Color 3 to be precise) as this brand seems to be one of the few e-readers that isn't as tied to a store as for example Amazon Kindles (they are the worst) or Kobo devices are.
+I chose a Pocketbook e-reader (the PocketBook Inkpad Color 3 to be precise) as this brand seems to be one of the few e-readers that isn't as tied to a store as for example Amazon Kindles (they are the worst) or, to lesser extend, Kobo devices are.
 It's a device that can still be fully used without requiring you to log in with some kind of cloud account.
 The exception being of course DRM, the device supports Adobe's DRM technology and you need an Adobe ID if you want to be able to read books